Plays by Ivan Vyrypaev RU

 Disquiet

-The events of the play take place in Manhattan, in the penthouse apartment of the famous American writer of Polish and German heritage, Ulga Richte.
+The events of the play take place in Manhattan, in the penthouse apartment of the famous American writer of Polish and German heritage, Ula Richte.
 She, a closed and private person, is giving a very important interview to Polish journalist Krzysztof Zalinski.
-Ulya was nominated for the Nobel Prize, and this interview has enormous significance for her career.
-Therefore, Ulya’s two other guests, her literary agent Steve and lawyer Natalie are trying with all their might to guide the conversation along the agreed-upon track.
+Ula was nominated for the Nobel Prize, and this interview has enormous significance for her career.
+Therefore, Ula’s two other guests, her literary agent Steve and lawyer Natalie are trying with all their might to guide the conversation along the agreed-upon track.
 However, at one point, all of their agreements with the journalist fly out the window in order to make space for a sincere conversation about the dark side of success, the rejection of one’s own heritage, the bravery of being oneself and the excitement that an author feels when creating a true work of art.

 • genre-